uias/Tabman/README.md

 **More: [**TMBarButton Customization**](./Docs/Customization/TMBarButton%20Customization.md)**

 #### TMBarIndicator
-Lastly is the `TMBarIndicator` - which as the name implies indicates the current page index status for the bar.
+Lastly is `TMBarIndicator` - which indicates the current page index status for the bar.
 You can change behavior characteristics here as well as how the indicator looks.

 ```swift
 bar.indicator.overscrollBehavior = .compress